Adaptive-Liquidity/Continuum/README.md

 ### AEON-IQ — Persistent Memory

-AEON-IQ is an OpenAI-compatible memory proxy for persistent autonomous systems.
+AEON-IQ is a multi-provider-compatible memory proxy for persistent autonomous systems.

 It: